School holidays

 Students will also get to enjoy a few days off in the middle of the school term.
 That said, private and international schools have more authority over their schedules, and may therefore have different holiday schedules than the state-run public schools.
 If you have children in these institutions, make sure to check the vacation calendar on the school’s website.

 Austrian school holidays are typically an opportunity for families to enjoy spending some quality time together.
 You can therefore expect people to go on family vacations during the winter and plan longer trips during the summer holidays.
-On the other hand, many public holidays – such as Labor Day – only offer one day off.
-Because of this, people don’t tend to plan trips for these days off.
+On the other hand, many public holidays – such as Labor Day – are just one day off.
+Because of this, people don’t tend to plan trips during these holidays.

 In Austria, the school year generally begins in mid-September and ends in early July, similar to the rest of Europe.